lamnhan066/cloud_sync/README.md

 ## Sync Lifecycle States

-`SyncState` is the base class for all sync progress reporting.
+`SyncState<M>` is the base class for all sync progress reporting.
 Use it to show progress in UI or for logging.

 | State | Description |
 |-------|-------------|